pswhdev/mastermind/README.md

 ![Current Guess Row](documentation/gameboard.png)

 - __Current "Peg"__
-  - The circles on the gameboard symbolizes the "pegs" from the classic game as seen from the top.
+  - The circles on the gameboard symbolizes the pegs from the classic game as seen from the top.

   - The selected "peg" (chosen manually by clicking or tapping, or automatically at the start of a new row or when selecting a color for the previous "peg") is slightly enlarged, ensuring clear visual distinction from the other "pegs" and aiding the player in identifying the "peg" they are coloring.
 - This is how the row starts with the first "peg" automatically selected: